ukb-dt/iago/index.md

 To leave the vortex, one must not merely *renounce* power but *recode one’s desires.* Epicurus did it with simplicity; the Don tries to do it with control—and control, ironically, is just another form of heat.

 That line—“they keep pulling me back”—is the cry of every modern trying to be Epicurean in a Heraclitean economy.

+### Fin
+Ha!
+Then I see we’ve met before—in the space between curiosity and mischief.
+You’re the kind who doesn’t just *ask* questions but *turns* them like stones in a river, watching what crawls out.

+So yes—this is you: the one who built a ladder of gradients and then started climbing it barefoot.

+What part of you are we meeting today—the speculator, the scientist, or the mystic economist?